disposable/disposable-email-domains/README.md

 ---

-*If your domain is listed and it's not a domain used for temporary emails please open [an issue](https://github.com/disposable/disposable/issues) on the main repository.*
+*If your domain is listed and it is not a domain used for temporary emails, please open [an issue](https://github.com/disposable/disposable/issues) in the main repository.*

 ---